 Our goal is to prepare you for your research project by providing you with solid training in core skills in probability theory, stochastic analysis, mathematical modelling, data analysis, stochastic simulation and probabilistic algorithms.
-In the first year, you will follow four Core courses on Foundation areas as well as three Elective courses and undertake a supervised research project starting the 2nd term.
+In the first year, you will follow four Core courses on Foundation areas as well as three elective courses and undertake a supervised research project starting the 2nd term.
 This research project is then expected to evolve into a PhD thesis, which will be the focus of the next 3 years.

 This handbook is designed to help you understand the course structure, the requirements of the course, the key contacts and who you can go to if you need support.
-Please be aware that details may be subject to change, especially in light of the Covid-19 measures.
+Please be aware that details may be subject to change.
 We encourage you to check the CDT website for the most up-to-date information: